wcko87/beatoraja-english-guide/BMS-Overview.md

 Aside from large events like BMS of Fighters, there are many other smaller events happening throughout the year.
 A list of past and upcoming BMS events can be found here: [BMS event schedule](https://hitkey.nekokan.dyndns.info/bmsevt.htm#ALL)

-A BMS event usually has two main phases: the registration phase and the impression phase.
+A BMS event usually has two main phases: the **registration phase** and the **impression phase**.
 The registration phase is the time window for BMS creators to submit their songs/charts.
 After the registration deadline is past, the submissions are usually gathered into a single downloadable song pack (the "event pack") and the impression phase starts.
 The impression phase is when players play the songs from the event and give ratings/feedback (i.e. "impressions") on the submissions.
-After the impression period, the results/scores are tallied for the submissions.
+After the impression period, the results/scores of the submissions are tallied.
 What happens at this stage depends on the nature of the event.
+Some events announce winners, while others don't.

 ## BMS Tools